-I constantly engage with people—many of them in their fifties—on Twitter and Instagram.
+I constantly engage with people—many of them in their fifties and beyond—on Twitter and Instagram.

 Embrace technology at any age

-Even my 98-year old grandmother uses technology on a regular basis.
-She has a tablet to look at photos of her great grandkids and uses Facetime to chat with family.
+Even my late grandmother used technology on a regular basis.
+She had a tablet to look at photos of her great grandkids and used Facetime to chat with family before she passed away at nearly 102.

 It’s not impossible to embrace technology after 50.
 On the other hand I know plenty of young people who can’t or won’t grasp social media and the intricacies of the latest technology.It’s kind of a sink or swim situation.
 If you need technology, you learn to use it.
 Click To Tweet